AllyxPally/Portfolioproject3-book-archives/README.md

 #### Solved bugs

 * When i tested the code in the terminal, i noticed that something was wrong with the code, this was due to a problem within the while loop.

-## Reminders
+## Credits

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`
+* Code Institute for the terminal used for deployment.